Causal Transfer in Medical Image Analysis: Causal Transfer Learning Applied in Medical Image Analysis

 \subsubsection{Experimental Dataset}

 {The framework was evaluated on two public MRI datasets: fastMRI \cite{knoll2020fastmri} and IXI (http://brain-development.org/ixi-dataset/), which contain various contrasts and anatomical regions.
 These datasets simulate common domain shifts in medical image analysis, such as variations in acquisition protocols and scanning conditions across scanners or patients.
-The evaluation was conducted under multiple settings, including different acceleration factors (2$\times$ to 8$\times$), to assess the robustness of the proposed framework across various challenges like contrasts, anatomical regions, and unseen undersampling patterns. }
+The evaluation was conducted across multiple settings, including different acceleration factors (2$\times$ to 8$\times$), to assess the robustness of the proposed framework to challenges such as contrast, anatomical regions, and unseen undersampling patterns. }